grro/pi_dht_webthing/README.md

 sudo pip install pi_dht_webthing
 ```

-After this installation you may start the webthing inside your python code or via command line.
-E.g
+After this installation you may start the webthing http endpoint inside your python code or via command line using
 ```
 sudo dht --command listen --port 9050 --gpio 33
 ```
-Here the webthing API will be exposed using the local port 8080 and connecting the DHTxx signal pin 33
+Here, the webthing API will be bind to the local port 8080 and be connected to  the DHTxx signal pin 33

-You may also use the register command to register and start the webthing service as systemd
-unit.
-By doing this the webthing service will be started automatically on boot
+Alternatively to the *listen* command, you use the *register* command to register and start the webthing service as systemd unit.
+By doing this the webthing service will be started automatically on boot.
 ```
 sudo dht --command register --port 9050 --gpio 33
 ```